MatthewRDangle/formation/README.md

 # Formation
-A constructor object to control forms.
+A javascript constructor object for building and validating HTML forms.